Mackio0/jenkins-hello-world/README.md

 - Total 6 test cases, out of which
   - 5 test cases will pass and
   - 1 test case fails!
+- Please Note that I've updated the test so that all 6 tests pass.

 ### Deploy/Run
 ```